turingschool/mod-0-curriculum/setup-instructions.md

 Install [Atom](https://atom.io/).
 Atom is a program where we edit code - it is a text editor with many great features that makes editing code more enjoyable compared to a simple text editor.
 Atom is commonly used in the software development industry, and we will use it throughout your time at Turing.

+After downloading Atom, ensure that Atom appears in your Applications folder and is no longer in your Downloads folder!

 ## 3) Install Xcode-select

 [Xcode](https://developer.apple.com/xcode/) is a suite of development tools published by Apple.
 If we wanted to develop software for the Apple Ecosystem (iPhone apps, macOS apps, etc), we would use Xcode as our editor.
 But even though we're not building iPhone apps, Xcode provides some system dependencies that we need.